LA’s Nazia Trina brings home national ASLA Student Award of Excellence

 conference in Minneapolis, Minnesota, one of the largest gatherings of landscape architects

-and allied professionals in the world with more than 6,000 attendees.
+and allied professionals in the world with more than 6,000 attendees, according to the American Society of Landscape Architects website.

 “Nazia Trina is an excellent graduate student - creative, hardworking, and passionate